 Inspection and supervision

-2.2.2.20 Members shall define and establish functions and responsibilities for inspection and supervision of their AWSs.

 Notes:

 1. The objective of inspection and supervision is to determine whether the AWS and its sensors are functioning correctly (within performance tolerances) and, if not, to understand the deviations and initiate a response.

 2. Remote monitoring and diagnostic systems can significantly increase the effectiveness of inspection and supervision activities.